Michele Bachmann vs. Rick Perry: Who's the Bigger Right-Wing Extremist?

 Continued from previous page

-Wingnut points: One for Bachmann for asking, and two for Perry for succeeding.
+Wingnut points: One to Bachmann for being wrong, two to Perry for trying to bamboozle schoolchildren.

 The Confederacy.
 Hard-right-wingers idealize the Confederacy, downplay slavery, and insist that the men in gray had a right to secede from the Union.
 Perry enjoys stoking Confederate apologists by repeatedly suggesting that Texas could secede , though this time to get away from the black president instead of to defend the right to own black people.
 Bachmann, being from a non-Confederate state, panders differently, by signing off on the belief that slavery was beneficial for black people, on the specious grounds that slavery socialized them into the Christian nuclear family.

 Wingnut points: One per.
 Different takes, but same result: pandering to Confederate fantasies of the hard right.